220328-Java-Full-Stack-AWS/Montrell-Story-P1/README.md

 #### System Users:
- - Need to be able to Delete
+ - Should be deleted when no longer needed on the system
- - Neeed to be able to log into the system
+ - User should be able to log in to the system
- - Need to be able to edit user login information
+ - User will be able to change profile information
- - Need to be abe to create an account
+ - User will be able to create an account on the system
+ - The user information will persist on the database

 #### Getting Started
  - Make sure you use a server like Tomcat